 Frequently Asked Questions (FAQ) about...

 The Chelan County Water Management Program

-Chelan County is formally establishing a Water Management Program to ensure water supplies are physically and legally available for residents of Chelan County.
+Chelan County has formally established a Water Management Program to ensure water supplies are physically and legally available for residents of Chelan County.
 This FAQ summarizes details about the Program and how you can find out more information.